DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     X(2,0) Y(2,0) X(5,0) Y(5,0) X(2,1) Y(2,1) X(5,1) Y(5,1) ...

 where `X(n,t)` is the X position for BPM `n` at time `t`.
-A new update (two pairs of X,Y values) is transmitted every 100 microseconds.
+A new update (two pairs of X,Y values) is transmitted every 100 microseconds on average.

 The options have the following meanings.